 London School of Economics and Political Science - Year one

-In the first year, you will take four compulsory courses, in micro- and macro-economics, political science, quantitative methods of analysis, and philosophy for public policy.
+In the first year, you will take three compulsory courses, in micro- and macro-economics, political science and public policy and quantitative approaches and policy analysis.
 These provide a rigorous foundation to support you during the rest of the degree.

 (* denotes a half unit course)

 You will learn macro- and micro- economic concepts, models and methods suitable for appraising policy, applicable in a wide variety of contexts.
 This includes the study of demand and supply, the labour market, public goods, market failure, inflation and monetary policy, fiscal policy and debt, and exchange rates.